Misjudged People

 Misjudged People (German: Verkannte Menschen) is a 1932 German documentary film that features the German deaf community.
 It was produced by the Reich Union of the Deaf (Reichsverband der Gehörlosen Deutschlands) of Germany to give the German public a positive perception of the capabilities of deaf people.
 It was banned by the Nazis in 1934 to avoid promoting that perception.

 Synopsis

 The documentary has two parts, with the first part focused on education and the second on deaf people as actively contributing German citizens.

 Production

 The organization Reich Union of the Deaf of Germany (Reichsverband der Gehörlosen Deutschlands, ReGeDe) was formed in 1927 from multiple regional associations.
-ReGeDe wanted to create a more positive perception of deaf people for the rest of the German public, so they produced a documentary based on a script written by Wilhelm Ballier, who was deaf and a Nazi sympathizer.
+ReGeDe wanted to create a more positive perception of deaf people by the rest of the German public, so they produced a documentary based on a script written by Wilhelm Ballier, who was deaf and a Nazi sympathizer.

 Release

 The film was released in 1932, but the Nazis did not want the positive perception promoted, so Joseph Goebbels, the minister of propaganda, banned it in 1934.